mapsam/mapsam.github.io/resume/index.md

         year: 2010
 ---

-I’m a software engineer with 8+ years of experience building and maintaining HTTP infrastructure, high performance Node.js APIs, and Python data pipelines.
-I build tools to help my teammates be more productive, improve build systems, and bring a keen focus on service observability and uptime.
-I’ve spent the last 3 years as a tech lead architecting and implementing products for customers to make beautiful maps.
+I’m a Backend Software Engineer and Technical Lead with 10 years of experience designing and maintaining HTTP infrastructure, high performance Node.js APIs, and Python data pipelines.
+Focused on building tools to help teammates be more productive, simplify complex workflows, and bring a keen eye toward debugging, service observability, and fostering friendly teams.

-Download/print version can be found [here](./matthews-resume-2022.pdf).
+Download/print version can be found [here](./matthews-resume-2024.pdf).